MicrosoftDocs/MIMDocs/MIMDocs/mim-best-practices.md

 To remove an entitlement from the system (and revoke it from all members currently holding the entitlement):

 1. Disable the T-In MPR.
-This avoids new grants.
+This change avoids new grants.

 2. Delete the T-Set filter or change it so that the set is empty.
 This causes all existing members to transition out and applies the transition out policy, including the configured deprovision workflows associated with the entitlement.